 Saché strained her ears for the sound of anything mechanical that might be in the area.
 “Doesn’t sound like there are any droids in the barn, at least; I think that’s within hearing range.
 Briné?
 Can you hear anything?”
-It was generally believe among the handmaidens that Briné had the best ears.
+It was generally believed among the handmaidens that Briné had the best ears.

 “Nothing,” said Briné.
 “That first barn, at least, is safe.”